dtinit/data-transfer-project/Documentation/Developer.md

 * `sudo service docker start`

 ## Building/Running locally
-The following builds and optionally runs the demo server locally
+The following builds and optionally runs the demo server (including Worker, API and UI) locally

  * NOTE: The first time you run you need to configure your credentials by copying distributions/common/dataportability.secrets.example.properties to